 Monique Principi is the Managing Director for the Botstiber Institute for Wildlife Fertility Control.
 Prior to joining the Foundation, Monique worked at the Brookings Institution and the Woodrow Wilson International Center for Scholars in Washington, D.C.
 She attended New York University.

-Rose Lombardo is the Communications Associate for the Botstiber Institute for Wildlife Fertility Control.
+Rose Lombardo is the Communications Officer for the Botstiber Institute for Wildlife Fertility Control.
 She holds a Bachelor’s Degree in Journalism with a minor in Public Relations from Temple University.
 Prior to joining BIWFC Rose held communications positions at The Tatnall School, Devon Preparatory School and LaSalle University.

 Rachel Soroka is a Program Assistant for the Botstiber Institute for Wildlife Fertility Control.
 She holds a Bachelor’s Degree in Environmental and Conservation Biology from Philadelphia University.
 Rachel is also employed as the Admissions Team Lead at Providence Animal Center.

-Elizabeth Leitzell is the Digital Media Specialist for the Botstiber Foundation.
+Elizabeth Leitzell is the Multimedia Production Specialist for the Botstiber Foundation.
 Elizabeth recently relocated to Philadelphia from Brooklyn, NY where she worked as a freelance photographer, director of photography and retoucher for 10 years.
 She also runs her own business fulfilling photography, video, and retouching assignments for various non-profit, editorial, and private clients on the East Coast.
 Elizabeth holds a BA in Political Science with a Minor in Digital Media Based Imaging from the University of Southern California.